-“Close air support was called in, in the development of the tactical situation, and it is what highly likely caused the Pakistan casualties,” Jacobson told Reuters.
+“Close air support was called in, in the development of the tactical situation, and it is what highly likely caused the Pakistan casualties,” Jacobson told the Reuters news agency.

-Anders Fogh Rasmussen, the NATO chief, said he had written to Gilani to express regret over the “tragic, unintended” deaths.
+NATO chief Anders Fogh Rasmussen said Sunday he had written to Pakistan premier Yousuf Raza Gilani to express regret over the “tragic, unintended” deaths.

 “I have written to the Prime Minister of Pakistan to make it clear that the deaths of Pakistani personnel are as unacceptable and deplorable as the deaths of Afghan and international personnel,” he said in a statement.
 “This was a tragic unintended incident.”

 The checkpoint that was attacked had been recently set up in the Mohmand tribal area by the Pakistan army to stop Taliban fighters holed up in Afghanistan from crossing the border and staging attacks, said two government administrators in Mohmand, Maqsood Hasan and Hamid Khan.